 Searching for non-student apartments in Gainesville?
 You've come to the right place.
 Swamp Rentals was built with Gainesville in mind, and we offer the ability to search either by the entire apartment or by-the-room.
-If you're searching for a non-student apartment, this is exactly the tool you need!
+If you're searching for a non-student apartment, this is exactly the tool you need to find rentals in Gainesville not geared towards students!
 This page is a great place to start your search for non-student apartments, because all of the apartments on this list have indicated that they lease their apartments with joint leases, which means you can sign a lease for the entire apartment rather than just 1 bedroom.
 If you're not a student, this is exactly the type of lease you should be looking to sign!

 The Challenge with Non-Student Apartments in Gainesville

 Here's the challenge… apartments in Gainesville, Fl (or anywhere else for that matter) cannot and do not discriminate amongst their renters.
 They can't advise you on whether you're "too old" or even "too young."
 They also will be hesitant to answer questions like, "Are these apartments just for students?"
 So, generally you need to use your intuition during your apartment search.
 Think about features that would attract students vs. professionals and families.
 For example, do you think a student property would have a playground?
 Of course not!
 Do you think non-student apartments would offer roommate matching or lease by the bedroom?
 No, they would sign leases for the entire apartment!

 Advice for Gators Searching for Non-Student Apartments